benjamineeckh/kul-typst-template/src/lib.typ

   /// Whether to automatically add a list of figures
   /// -> bool
   list-of-figures: false,
-  /// Whether to automatically add a list of figures
+  /// Whether to automatically add a list of abbreviations
   /// -> bool
   list-of-abbreviations-and-symbols: false,
+  /// Whether to automatically add a list of listings (code blocks)
+  /// -> bool
+  list-of-listings: false,
   /// the size of the text, can choose between 10pt and 11pt.
   /// -> pt
   font-size: 11pt,